-Alzheimer's Society's Dementia Friendly Communities and Organisations programme aims to encourage everyone to share responsibility for ensuring that people with dementia feel understood, valued and able to contribute to their community.
-This focuses on improving inclusion and quality of life through training and awareness raising within communities and organisations so they are better able to respond to the needs of those living with Dementia and their Carers.
+Alzheimer's Society's Dementia Friendly Communities and Organisations programme aims to encourage everyone to share responsibility for ensuring that people with

 The Council is working to an action plan and has developed new dementia focused webpages acting as a directory of services and information and are rolling out Dementia Friends training across the workforce.

 In order to retain the recognition, the Council will submit annual action plans to the Alzheimer's Society, which are driven by a Steering Group of Council representatives and members of the community living with Dementia.

 In relation to support for children and young people, we have entered in to a Strategic Partnership with Action for Children, who are a well-respected National Charity who has been providing services in Flintshire for over 20 years.